Bonnie Watson Coleman: Personal life

 In 1972, Watson Coleman married Jim Carter and had one son.
 They divorced in the early 1980s.
 In 1995, she married William Coleman.
 He has two sons from a previous marriage.
 She is Baptist and resides in Ewing Township.

-Watson Coleman's two sons, William Carter-Watson and Jared C. Coleman, pleaded guilty to holding up the Kids "R" Us store at Mercer Mall with a handgun as it was about to close on March 12, 2001; they were sentenced to seven years in prison and served five and a half years.
-Watson Coleman has acknowledged it in the past and sponsored an Assembly bill that became law to prevent employers with more than 15 employees from asking job applicants if they have a criminal history.
+Two of Watson Coleman's sons, William Carter-Watson and Jared C. Coleman, pleaded guilty to holding up the Kids "R" Us store at Mercer Mall with a handgun as it was about to close on March 12, 2001; they were sentenced to seven years in prison and served five and a half years.
+An enacted New Jersey law sponsored by Watson Coleman bars employers with more than 15 employees from asking job applicants if they have criminal histories.
 Watson Coleman argued for the law, saying, "One of the greatest barriers to a second chance in the state of New Jersey is a barrier to employment."
 In 2014, her son William Carter-Watson was hired by the Mercer County Park Commission as an entry-level laborer.
 When asked for comment, Brian Hughes, the County Executive, said, "the county has maintained a policy of hiring ex-convicts in search of a second chance".